MunchDuster/wramp-transpiler/README.md

     #do stuff here with $5
 ```
 <h4>Todo list</h4>

+- [x] register names are removed in output when transpiling
+- [x] register names are replaced with $num where used
+- [x] built exe can be called from command line
 - [ ] ignore comments when replacing uses of register names
 - [ ] make the exe file have a shorter name
 - [ ] add default names for registers like $0, $sp, etc